 A winner of the New York Flute Club Competition, Tia was also awarded first-runner up in the Frank Bowen Young Artists Competition and was a finalist in the renowned Pappoutsakis Flute Competition.
 She has been a featured guest on Boston's cable television show "It's all about the Arts" as well as Houston's KUHF 88.7 radio station where her collaboration as a member of Aperio Music of the Americas has been broadcast.
 Her debut album, The Magic Flute, on the Albany Records label has received glowing reviews and was submitted by the head of Albany Records for Grammy nomination consideration.
 It successfully advanced to the first round ballot in the category of Best Chamber Music/Small Ensemble Performance in collaboration with pianist Mitchell Vines.
 She can also be heard on singer/songwriter Jann Klose's album MOSAIC.
 Ms. Roper has given concert performances in Russia, Switzerland, the Barbados, Japan, Venezuela, England, and throughout the United States.

 Tia Roper was a student at the Juilliard Pre-College where she graduated with honors.
 She received her Bachelor's of Music Degree from the Manhattan School of Music, her Master's Degree in Music Performance from Boston University, and Doctorate of Musical Arts from Rutgers University.
-An avid music educator, Dr. Roper most recently served as the University of North Georgia Flute Professor.
-She is currently Band Director at Mill Springs Academy.
+An avid music educator, Dr. Roper serves as the Flute Instructor at the Lovett Conservatory of Music and Band Director at Mill Springs Academy.

 Copyright © 2021 Tia Roper - All Rights Reserved.